By: Nick Janco, NFI Certified Master Hearth Professional

 Always keep heaters out of reach of children and never leave your patio heaters on unattended.

-Always inspect all connections and hoses, before each use.
-Never overfill a propane tank with fuel.
+- Always inspect all connections and hoses, before each use.

-Spare propane tanks should be kept a minimum of 20 feet away from any patio heaters that are in use.
-This will ensure that the spare tanks don’t come into contact with the patio heater’s intense heat, preventing a fire or explosion from happening.
+- Spare Propane tanks should be kept a minimum of 20 feet away from any patio heaters that are in use.

 Propane gas is odorless on its own, so a distinct smell is added to it to help you identify its presence.
 The scent is very strong and unpleasant, similar to rotten eggs.